Berrettini retires from ATP opener

 But the 25-year-old could only hit one more serve before having to retire.

+"The thought of not being able to finish the match was killing me.
+The worst thing that could have happened, happened.

+"It is probably the worst day I've had on a tennis court in my life."

-"This is the worst feeling a player could have," added Zverev, who clapped his opponent off court and drew a sad face on a television camera lens.
+Zverev, who clapped his opponent off court and drew a sad face on a television camera lens, said he "felt like crying" at Berrettini's misfortune.

-"For Matteo, playing at home, this will be the worst feeling he will have in his career.

-"The tennis is not important, the most important thing is both players can shake hands at the end of the match and are healthy."
+"The tennis is not important, the most important thing is both players can shake hands at the end of the match and are healthy," he added.

 If Berrettini is not fit enough to continue in the season-ending event then Jannik Sinner - another Italian player - would replace him as the first alternate.